 Like no place else on earth, Crater Lake has inspired visitors for thousands of years.
 “No place else on earth combines a deep, pure lake, so blue in color; sheer surrounding cliffs, almost two thousand feet high; two picturesque islands; and a violent volcanic past.”

 Immeasurably beautiful this is the definition of a spectacular west coast destination you should visit before you die.
+If you want to stay, check out this review of Crater Lake Lodge.

 Thor’s Well, Oregon